casperbp/renamingless-capture-avoiding/README.md

 # Renamingless Capture Avoiding Substitution

-This repository contains a literate Agda document describing a technique for capture avoiding substitution of open $\lambda$ terms.
+This repository contains a literate Haskell document describing a technique for capture avoiding substitution of open $\lambda$ terms.

 See [PDF](./renamingless-capture-avoiding.pdf).